The Final Fortnight

 The second question is: what is the "shelf life" of the sign?
 How much time needs to pass before we are forced to conclude that it wasn't a sign at all?
 If while motoring down the highway, one sees a sign that says, "Restaurant next exit," and there is no restaurant at the next exit, one would properly conclude that the sign was a hoax or perhaps the restaurant burned down.
 But "Restaurant ahead" would force no such conclusion until, perhaps, several exits had been passed with no restaurant.
 One might properly expect a second sign, something like "Restaurant this exit."

 Revelation also gives us a second sign - something we should expect to see before the harpazo - and that would be a third of the stars being thrown to the earth.
 Chronologically, this must take place before the birth, as the dragon positions himself to devour the child as soon as he is born.
-An unusually intense Draconid meteor shower is expected on October 7th, and that would most probably meet the scriptural criterion.
+The recent Draconid meteor shower may have met the scriptural criterion.
 This could be an interesting month.

 The noise in the eschatosphere is just about the same.
 All our favorite theorists are presenting their favorite theories.
 One is that the Song of Solomon has a hidden reference to the rapture, and that the rapture must occur in the spring.
 Some are even more strongly wedded to the idea of a Pentecost rapture, and have already started looking forward to (maybe) next year.
 A third offers the idea that a "Tetrad interval of 531 days" from January 2017 will prove to be significant.
 Much speculation has abandoned the Bible as a starting point, or even a reference.
 Instead, it's all about politics, economics, tectonics or astronomy.